Apochrosi/Modding-Requests/README.md

 	iconfolder = "gfx/interface/icons/governments/civics/icon_folder_test"

-Lets say I create a modded_hive_civics file in the civics folder where I place all my new modded custom Hive Mind civics.
-Each of those civics would then look for their matching icons in the governments/civics folder, and if I wanted them to look somewhere else I would have to add the icon = "gfx/interface/... string to each civic in that file.
-If this feature was included I could just add a iconfolder string at the top of the modded_hive_civics file and each of the civics in that file would then look for their icons in the new default folder for them.
+Lets say I create a modded_hive_civics.txt file in the civics folder where I place all my new modded custom Hive Mind civics.
+Each of those civics would then by default look for their matching icons in the governments/civics folder, and if I wanted them to look somewhere else I would have to add the icon = "gfx/interface/... string to each civic in that file.
+If this feature was included I could just add a iconfolder string at the top of the modded_hive_civics.txt file and each of the civics in that file would then look for their icons in the new default folder for them.

 45 - Different ethic wheel categories